swatimahadevan/tp/docs/UserGuide.md

 CS1231 | Discrete Structure | Expected grade: N/A
 ```

-### 3.2 Features Related to Zoom Link
+### 3.2 Managing your Zoom links

-### 3.3 Features Related to Calendar
+### 3.3 Managing your calendar
 ### 3.3.1 Adding a lecture: `calendar lecture`
 Adds a lecture item.

-Note: Cannot add lecture to a module unless the module has been added previously.
+Note: You cannot add a lecture to a module unless the module has been added previously.

 Format: `calendar lecture m/ MODULE_CODE s/ DD-MM-YYYY(START_DATE) e/ DD-MM-YYYY(END_DATE)`